Hottest on the Web: Murder of Google Reader, Samsung Galaxy S IV, Adaptive Design and Much More

 - Facebook working on incorporating the hashtag — according to the Wall Street Journal Facebook is going to incorporate the hashtag, the symbol of rival Twitter, into the social networking website's service.
 Such step would enable Facebook to index conversations, making it easier for users to follow and take part in conversations on specific topics.
 The hashtag helped Twitter turn into a major social networking destination.

-- Font Inspector and — Fonts panel became active in the Firefox Inspector exposing information about the @font-faces used in the web page, such as: Font name, font family, its location, a preview (variable), @font-face code.
-Two new elements were also implemented:
+- Font Inspector and and elements are now available in Firefox — Fonts panel became active in the Firefox Inspector exposing information about the @font-faces used in the web page, such as: Font name, font family, its location, a preview (variable), @font-face code.
+Two new elements were also implemented: element and element.
+The first one is intended to be used presenting dates and times in a readable format. element represents its contents, along with a machine-readable form of those contents in the value attribute.
+The element adds a new attribute, value, which contains a string representation of the data.

 - Web Browser Racing: Chrome 25, Firefox 19 and IE10 — with Internet Explorer 10 finally available to Windows 7 users, Firefox and Chrome are doing their best implementing new standards support and more speed.
 The time has come for another Browser race!
 But frankly speaking all modern browsers are so good and powerful that choosing a winner can be rather difficult.